iganna/pannagram/README.md

 ## Multiple genome alignment

 Multiple genome alignment can be performed on a single reference genome or using multiple references to create a reference-free alignment.
-These modes are implemented in `pipeline.sh` and `pipeline_consensus.sh`, respectively.
+These modes are implemented in `pangen_ref.sh` and `pangen_consensus.sh`, respectively.

 The quickstart toy-examples are:
 ```
-./pipeline.sh -pref_global 'output_folder' -ref_pref '0' \
+./pangen_ref.sh -pref_global 'output_folder' -ref_pref '0' \
     -path_in 'thaliana_genomes' -n_chr_query 5 -n_chr_ref 5
-./pipeline_consensus.sh -pref_global 'output_folder' -ref_set '0,10024' \
+./pangen_consensus.sh -pref_global 'output_folder' -ref_set '0,10024' \
     -path_in 'thaliana_genomes' -n_chr_query 5 -n_chr_ref 5
 ```

 An extended description of the parameters can be read by executing:
 ```
-./pipeline.sh -help
+./pangen_ref.sh -help
-./pipeline_consensus.sh -help
+./pangen_consensus.sh -help
 ```

 ## Visualisation